-LO7 - Explain and calculate the accounts receivable turnover.
+LO7 - Explain and receivable turnover.

-The accounts receivable turnover not only measures the liquidity of receivables but also the efficiency of collection, referred to as turnover (i.e., accounts receivable turnover into cash).
+The accounts receivable turnover not only measures the liquidity of recalculate the accounts ceivables but also the efficiency of collection, referred to as turnover (i.e., accounts receivable turnover into cash).
 A low turnover indicates high levels of accounts receivable which has an unfavourable impact on liquidity since cash is tied up in receivables.
 A low turnover means management might need to review credit granting policies and/or strengthen collection efforts.